LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D1-IntroToCourse.md

 #### For online students

 The main difference from last term is that you will be watching short tutorial videos instead of the long class lecture recordings I made for my previous online classes.
-You should still watch the class Zoom recordings, for announcements and additional guidance.
+You should still watch the class Zoom recordings, for short teachings, announcements and additional guidance.

-You can still join the class live via Zoom so that you can ask questions and get help while you are working on your lab assignments.
+You can always join the class live via Zoom so that you can ask questions and get help while you are working on your lab assignments.
 And, you are welcome to come to class in person if your schedule allows it.

 # Course Tour